metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 [Fix WI-FI issues][fix wifi]

-## Trace route to random hosts on internet
+## Trace route to random hosts on the internet

 Traceroute will help you figure out which node on the network isn't responding.